 In short, inheriting appreciated stock is more tax-efficient than receiving it as a gift.

 If you’re looking to give a gift of substantial value, you might consider using a trust.
 The trust structure can help you “postpone the recipient’s access and control beyond the age of majority,” says Victor.

 By placing some constraints on the money, the trust may help ensure that the gift ends up being used more judiciously later in life.

 If you’re thinking of going this route, you’ll probably want to consult a lawyer who’s experienced in estate planning, since trusts are a complex area of the law.

 While you’re in the gift-giving spirit, you may also consider giving stock to a charity and securing a tax write-off for the stock’s fair market value in the process.
 If you donate appreciated property, you’ll avoid the tax hit on the gains, take a tax deduction and help out someone, too.

 “Applicable adjusted gross income limits are 30 percent of adjusted gross income for gifts of stock held for more than one year, with a five-year carryforward for any unused deduction,” says Victor.

-Make sure your favorite charity qualifies for tax-deductible contributions, and get any donations in by the end of the year to secure a write-off.
+Make sure your favorite charity qualifies for tax-deductible contributions and get any donations in by the end of the year to secure a write-off.
 If you’re not quite sure what you want to fund but want to take advantage of a tax write-off this year, look into donor-advised funds, which can allow you to take a large deduction this year but distribute the funds over a multi-year period.

 Giving stock can be a good way to teach younger relatives about business and how to invest.
-However, be sure that you consider the tax and estate repercussions if you’re making a sizable gift and turn to an adviser if you have questions.
+However, be sure that you consider the tax and estate repercussions if you’re making a sizable gift and turn to an advisor if you have questions.